avrilmaomao/escapepod-docker/README.md

 Unofficial Docker image wrapping the Escape Pod for Anki/DDL Vector Robot.
 Escape Pod allows your favorite robot companion to function independent of DDL cloud servers while also enabling the customization of voice commands and improving response times.

+### (This image only works on arm64 arch.)

 ## How to use
 1. create container (just execute this once) ./container-create.sh

+2. change your Pi's host name to escapepod  (so Vector can find it)

-2. start container
+3. start container
 ./container-start.sh

-3. stop container
+4. stop container
 ./container-stop.sh

 ## License